yhkaplan/presentations/2021/09/19/README.md

 ## Completely configurable🤔

-- Not just basic grids!
+- Not just grids and lists!
-- Lists, complex grids, 3D stacks, carousels, or anything
+- 3D stacks, carousels, or anything

 ---